Welsh Artist Chris Chalk

 So, even if you did find yourself daunted by the vast array of paints, brushes, mediums, do-dads, thingamies and accessories out there for Oil painters, rest assured that you need very little of it to get going, so just get the basics listed above and enjoy painting!

-Inside my studio & the art products I use
+Inside Chris's studio & the art products he uses

-Here is what I have on my painting table and in my paint box, that I use on a daily basis: Essentially I just use paint, brushes, and white spirit.
-My paints are a mix of both artist’s & student’s grade.
-My brushes are nothing expensive, just some nylon bristle and some hog hair bristle brushes of various sizes and the canvas I use is Loxley's museum quality stretched cotton in numerous sizes and thickness dependent on preference or subject.
+Here is what Chris has on his painting table and his paint box, that he uses on a daily basis: Essentially he just uses paint, brushes, and white spirit.
+Chris's paints are a mix of both artist’s & student’s grade.
+His brushes are nothing expensive, just some nylon bristle and some hog hair bristle brushes of various sizes.
+The canvas he uses is Loxley's museum quality stretched cotton in numerous sizes and thickness dependent on preference or subject.
 Simply a minimal amount of art products.